dotnet/dotnet-docker/samples/selecting-images.md

 ## Targeting a specific processor type

 If you want an image of a specific processor type, you should use a specific processor architecture tag.
 We publish tags for x64, ARM64 and ARM32.
+Tags without an architecture suffix are for x64 images.

 The following tags demonstrate the pattern used to describe each processor, using the same operating systems listed above.